justanothermoses/chelsea-dragger/README.md

 const items = [
   {
     id: 1,
-    label: "Some Item",
+    title: 'Some Item',
     listId: 1,
   },
   {
     id: 2,
-    label: "Another Item",
+    title: 'Another Item',
     listId: 2,
   },
   {
     id: 3,
-    label: "Also an Item",
+    title: 'Also an Item',
     listId: 2,
   },
   {
     id: 4,
-    label: "One more Item",
+    title: 'One more Item',
     listId: 1,
   },
   {
     id: 5,
-    label: "Okay still one more...",
+    title: 'Okay still one more...',
     listId: 1,
   },
-];
+]
 ```

 ### Drag